thomashastings/waydroid-companion/README.md

 ```
 If YAD is not present, the script will try to install it for you.
 It expects a Debian based distribution with `apt` as the package manager.

-If the installation succeeds, you will have a new icon for the application, called `Waydroid Helper`.
+If the installation succeeds, you will have a new icon for the application, called `Waydroid Companion`.

 You can remove the script by running:
 ```